Helicobacter pylori Breath Test

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-Container/Tube: Meretek UBT Breath Test Specimen Collection Kit (Supply T375)
+Container/Tube: Meretek UBT Breath Test Specimen Collection Kit (Supply T375: fees apply)

 Specimen Volume: Breath specimen